squidsoup/mushrooms-russia-history-ebook/errors.md

 * in a soile &amp; aire much more temperate, yet commonly use furred boots and clokes **&gt;** [chpt 3, line 95]

 * Heraldic emblems did not come into use until about A.D. **noo** [chapter_5_book_3 line 79]

+*    In ancient Greek a kind of toad that was said to puff itself up to bursting and to exhale a poisonous breath was the **cpuaaXoc**, a word derived from **cpDasc**, meaning a bellows, a wind, a blast, a breath; and it is related to a Greek word for bladder and bubbl [chapter_5_book_4]